emmanuelmuturia/Branch/README.md

 - To provide dependencies in an easy and modular fashion, [Dagger-Hilt]() has been used in conjunction with:

 ### 3. Kotlin Symbol Processing (KSP)
-- For faster builds in regards to Annotations, [KSP]() has been implemented in form of a plugin...
+- For faster builds regarding Annotations, [KSP]() has been implemented as a plugin...

 ### 4. Retrofit2
 - As a core library, [Retrofit2]() has been utilised for performing remote calls to the REST API through a level of abstraction...

 ### 5. OkHTTP3
-- In addition to Retrofit2, [OkHTTP3]() has also been implemented to aid in the configuration of the remote calls by providing an Interceptor and specifying the expected data type as JSON...
+- In addition to Retrofit2, [OkHTTP3]() has also been implemented to aid in configuring the remote calls by providing an Interceptor and specifying the expected data type as JSON...

 ### 6. Kotlin Serialization
 - During the remote calls, the returned data has been serialized and deserialized using the [Kotlin Serialization Plugin]()...

 ### 7. Splash Screen
-- The app has implemented its Splash Screen using Google's [Splash Screen API]() that uses its own custom theme alongside the app's theme...
+- The app has implemented its Splash Screen using Google's [Splash Screen API]() which uses its custom theme alongside the app's theme...

 ### 8. LeakCanary
 - To detect and fix memory leaks, [LeakCanary]() has been implemented...

 ### 9. MockK, Kotlin Coroutines Test, and Robolectric
-- During testing [MockK]() has been used to mimic the dependencies that are to be tested resulting in a close-to-real test case scenario...
+- During testing [MockK]() has been used to mimic the dependencies to be tested resulting in a close-to-real test case scenario...
 - In addition to MockK, [Robolectric]() has been utilised to provide a simulated Android environment to run test cases that rely on Android-specific dependencies...
 - The Unit Tests used the [Kotlin Coroutines Test]() library to provide the Coroutine Scopes for the suspending functions that were being tested...

 ### 10. Firebase
 - Branch has incorporated Firebase Performance and Firebase Analytics for conducting app analysis...

-## Trivia
+## 5. Trivia
 - Branch has used a hybrid modularisation technique where each of the modules listed above has implemented sub-modules that match the Presentation, Domain, and Data Layers in Android...

+## 6. Future
+- Branch has been fully built and no future developments are in place...

-## License
+## 7. License